-My art focuses on the symbiosis or merging of multiple influences, media and inspirations.
+My art focuses on the symbiosis on merging of multiple influences, media and inspirations.

-I am deeply concerned with these universal messages.
-Ideas.
-Motivations.
-Ancient and rooted in history, but also unchangeable objects, facts, emotions.
-The sadness of the passing moment, crowded cities, natural stainlessness.
+I am concerned with universal messages, ancient, rooted in history, but also unchangeable objects, facts, emotions.
+The passing moment, crowded cities, natural stainlessness.
 Movement.
-The constant flux of the world but united in its intrinsic interconnections and universal relevance and meaning.
-Where what appear as opposites come together in one.
+The constant flux of the world, united in its intrinsic interconnections, universal relevance where what appear as opposites come together in one.

 Human, animal form and other shapes that we are all familiar with are important in my work.
 I use these forms as a reference point to shape a body of abstracted sculpture or painting.
 Realism in my work has a strong connection with abstraction.
 When it comes to drawing I love the freedom of joining all these lines together in a seamless flow.

 I always thought that every person makes an invisible drawing while living, with their actions and motions through life.

 Every single piece of plexiglass is cut, heated and shaped to follow the form of a body.
 In the process, I am using various disciplines, from human, animal anatomy, design, welding, metal shaping, plexiglass modeling, connecting to the implementation of light in the end.